aws-samples/serverless-rust-demo/README.md

 This single crate will create [five different binaries](./src/bin), one for each Lambda function.
 It uses an [hexagonal architecture pattern](https://aws.amazon.com/blogs/compute/developing-evolutionary-architecture-with-aws-lambda/) to decouple the [entry points](./src/bin), from the main [domain logic](./src/lib.rs), the [storage component](./src/store), and the [event bus component](./src/event_bus).

+You can find a walkthrough of the code in this project on [the AWS Twitch channel](https://www.twitch.tv/videos/1201473601).

 ### Requirements

 * [Rust](https://www.rust-lang.org/)